timkriesten/DIDDI/README.md

 The events type is defined in the ```Event``` class.

 In the end, we only import the ```scrapers_list```, which is a list of all scraper classes in the main Jupyter Notebook.

+## Notes for SCRAPER-DEVELOPMENT
+When creating new scrapers follow the scraper structure of stura.
+You can directly run the scraper script during devloping.
+If some modules are not found add the path of the src directory to your PYTHONPATH system variable.

+## Notes regarding SCRAPER-Functionality
+The scraper does not check for double occurence in the event lists.
+At some websites it can happen, that the scraper catched one event twice, if the event is listed twice on the website e.g. under a specific date and unter upcomming events
+Double scraping of events can also occur if different calendars contain the same event..